 A final theme to emerge was that top performers look for ways to automate or delegate activities that are not a good use of their time.
 Vaden suggests asking yourself, “How can I use my time today in ways that create more time tomorrow?”
 Evaluating your to-do list through this lens makes it easier to commit to activities that are not immediately enjoyable—like automating your bill-paying, or creating a “how-to” guide for other team members to make it easier to delegate repetitive tasks.

 All of these suggestions are useful individually, but they also highlight an important trend: In the 1990s, being productive mainly required good time management.
 Ten years later, the advent of email led to an expanded workday, and productivity required managing your energy, not just your time.

 Over the last few years, we have entered a new age in which managing our energy and time is not enough.
 Today, the magnitude of information rushing toward us from every direction has surpassed our capacity for consumption.
 No matter how much time and energy we have at our disposal, we cannot be productive without mastering the art of attention management.
 Resisting the lure of busyness, having a plan for saying “no,” maintaining a relentless focus on self-directed goals that only you can achieve—these are the skills we need to cultivate to succeed both at work and in life.

-Ron Friedman, Ph.D. is a social psychologist specializing in human motivation, and the author of The Best Place to Work: The Art and Science of Creating an Extraordinary Workplace.
+Learn more in The Best Place to Work: The Art and Science of Creating an Extraordinary Workplace.